Cypher1/ConnectFour/README.md

-# COMP2911-Project
+# Connect Four

-A Connect Four Game and Interface
+A Connect Four Game and Interface (from 2911, renamed to decrease searchability)